-Walk Sacramento's most haunted locations.
-13 stops, self-guided.
-3 stops free.
+Walk Sacramento's self-guided ghost tour.
+11 documented stops, 5 free.
 No guide, no schedule — just you and the dark.

 The Sacramento History Museum sits at the site of the original 1849 Sacramento City embarcadero, where gold rush miners arrived by riverboat.
 The grou...